Author, Andrew Gibson

 One thing I would recommend is to ensure any currency broker you use is Authorised by the Financial Conduct Authority (FCA).

-It provides peace of mind for customers knowing their funds are held in a separate, safeguarded account.
+It provides peace of mind for customers.

 You can type the name of a company into the Financial Services Register to check their regulatory status.